 People have long harnessed the power of water as a means to energy security.
-Today, China’s Three Gorges Dam—which boasts the world's largest instantaneous generating capacity— creates as much electricity as roughly 18 nuclear power plants.
+Today, China’s Three Gorges Dam—with the world's largest instantaneous generating capacity—creates as much electricity as roughly 18 nuclear plants.

 However, while hydropower may be the dominant renewable energy source, it often comes with significant costs.
 Dams can drastically affect fisheries and overall water quality, force the displacement of people living in river valleys, and cause a number of other issues that degrade the lands and waters of a river basin.